Project Overview

 • Reduced redundant steps

-5 Moderated Usability Tests with Parents
+5 Moderated Usability Tests with Parents: Key Metrics

 • Success Rate: 100% (after small prompt)